 Capers are great in salads with no prep.
 Just take them out of the jar and add them to your salad.

-Some people will rinse the brine and vinegar off the capers before adding to a dish but in our house we use them right out of the jar.
+Some people will rinse the brine and vinegar off the capers before adding them to a dish, but in our house, we use them right out of the jar.
 As I said above, my oldest daughter brings the jar to the table.

-Besides chopping up capers, you may want to try mashing them with a fork before adding to a sauce or dish.
+Besides chopping up capers, you may want to try mashing them with a fork before adding them to a sauce or dish.
 It's also important to taste the capers before adding them to a dish, as their flavor can vary depending on the size and type of caper and the solution they are pickled in.

 How to Store Capers

-Capers can be stored in your pantry unopened for about 6 months.
+Capers can be stored in your pantry unopened for about six months.
 Once opened, you'll want to refrigerate them to keep them fresh.
-It's important to make sure the capers are completely submerged in the liquid in the jar and that you keep the jar closed with a tight fitting cap.
+It's essential to ensure the capers are entirely submerged in the liquid in the jar and that you keep the jar closed with a tight-fitting cap.